allenai/vila/examples/end2end-sci-pdf-parsing/README.md

 Note:
 1. If an item is a caption, it will be linked to the actual figure/caption object on that page with the corresponding `block_id`.
+2. x1, y1, x2, y2 are the left, top, right, bottom coordinate of a rectangle block.

 ### Command line